bus-stop/term.js/README.md

 for copy and paste. `y` (in visual mode) will work for copying only on X11 systems.
 It will copy to the primary selection.

-Note: `Ctrl-C` will also work in prefix mode for the regular OS/browser selection.
+>Note: `Ctrl-C` will also work in prefix mode for the regular OS/browser selection.
 If you want to select text with your mouse and copy it to the clipboard, simply select the text and type `Ctrl-A + Ctrl-C`, and `Ctrl-A + Ctrl-V` to paste it.

-For mac users: consider `Ctrl` to be `Command/Apple` above.
+For macOS users: consider `Ctrl` to be `Command/Apple` above.

 ## Contribution and License Agreement